How Do Edibles Work?

 Once the CBD and THC have been absorbed through the lining of the stomach, they get taken to the liver.
 And this is where the fun part begins.

 In the liver, THC and CBD get transformed into super-versions of themselves.
-This can make them more potent and can even cross the blood-brain barrier more easily than if you're smoking cannabis.
+This can make them more potent and can even cross the blood-brain barrier more easily than if you're smoking.

 So all in all, edibles that travel through the digestive system may take longer to take effect.
 But they tend to produce stronger effects than other forms of cannabis.